CarolANikolic/cyber-rose/README.md

 ## Projet's Structure

->Conceptual design of the website and project
+>Conceptual design of the website and project</br>
->Designing the website structure using Figma
+>Designing the website structure using Figma</br>
->Creation of the images using AI for key visual resources
+>Creation of the images using AI for key visual resources</br>
->Selection of Brand colors
+>Selection of Brand colors</br>
->Designing the logo using Canva.com
+>Designing the logo using Canva.com</br>
->Adding text content and images for the main page in a coherent HTML structure
+>Adding text content and images for the main page in a coherent HTML structure</br>
->Applying the style to the main page
+>Applying the style to the main page</br>
->Creating a diferent html page for each flower
+>Creating a diferent html page for each flower</br>
->Applying and recycling a diferent style for the selected flower page
+>Applying and recycling a diferent style for the selected flower page</br>
->Adding button functionality
+>Adding button functionality</br>
->Bringin the website live, using Netlify
+>Bringin the website live, using Netlify</br>
->Adding hyperlinks to the email template
+>Adding hyperlinks to the email template</br>